 How Do I Add and Verify My Site on Google Search Console?

 If you’ve never used Google Search Console before, step one is adding and verifying your site in Search Console.
 By doing so your proving to Google that you are a webmaster, site owner or other authorized user.
 Here is a step-by-step guide on how to add and verify your site on Google Search Console:

 - Log into your Search Console account using your Google/Gmail account credentials

 - Once logged in you’ll see a text box to type in your site URL and a “ADD PROPERTY” button

 - Enter the URL of the site you want to add to your Search Console and click “ADD PROPERTY” (be sure to include https in front of your web address if you are a Twenty Over Ten user)

 Now that your “property” (aka site) has been added Google will now ask you to verify your site.
 There are a few ways Google allows you to verify your site, such as through your domain name provider or through an HTML meta tag.
 We recommend using the domain name provider verification option.
-If you are a current Twenty Over Ten user please contact us with your domain name provider verification information and we will add that to your domain name records on your behalf.
+If you are a current Twenty Over Ten user please contact us with your domain name provider verification information and we will be happy to get you started.

 Before you can move onto this step, you’ll need to complete step one first to verify your site.

 - Once logged in from your Search Console dashboard on the left you’ll see a menu of options